Organica-Ai-Solutions/NIS_Protocol/dev/documentation/NIS_Protocol_V3_Whitepaper.md

 **Test Implementation:** `examples/complete_agi_foundation_demo.py` (679 lines)

-The integrated demonstration validates all three intelligence systems working in coordination:
+The integrated demonstration validates the three intelligence systems working in coordination:

 1.  **Autonomous Goal Generation Phase**
-   - System autonomously generates research objectives
+    -   System autonomously generates research objectives.
-   - Goal hierarchy construction and priority assignment
+    -   Goal hierarchy is constructed with priority assignment.
-   - Strategic approach formulation
+    -   Strategic approaches are formulated.
 2.  **Cross-Domain Knowledge Integration Phase**
-   - Knowledge transfer between scientific domains
+    -   Knowledge is transferred between scientific domains.
-   - Pattern recognition across disparate fields
+    -   Patterns are recognized across disparate fields.
-   - Synthesis of multi-domain insights
+    -   Multi-domain insights are synthesized.
 3.  **Strategic Planning and Execution Phase**
-   - Multi-step research methodology development
+    -   A multi-step research methodology is developed.
-   - Resource allocation and timeline optimization
+    -   Resources are allocated and timelines are optimized.
-   - Dynamic adaptation based on intermediate results
+    -   The system adapts dynamically based on intermediate results.
 4.  **System Evolution Phase**
-   - Performance analysis and capability assessment
+    -   Performance is analyzed and capabilities are assessed.
-   - Learning integration for future enhancements
+    -   Learning is integrated for future enhancements.
-   - Meta-learning optimization
+    -   Meta-learning is optimized.

 ### 5.2 Performance Metrics